fncokg/pandoc-tex-numbering/README.md

 2. Add the function to the `language_functions` dictionary with the corresponding language name as the key, for example `{"foo":arabic2foo}`.

 Then you can set the metadata `section-format-1="Chapter {h1_foo}."` to enable the non-arabic numbers in the filter.

-## Custom Numbering Format

-To keep the design of the filter simple and easy to use, the filter only supports a limited number of numbering formats.
-However, complex formats can easily be extended by modifying the logic in the `action_replace_refs` function.

-## Extend the Filter

-The logical structure of the filter is quiet straightforward.
-You can see this filter as a scaffold for your own filter.
-For example, `_parse_multiline_environment` function receives a latex math node and the doc object and returns a new modified math string with the numbering and respective labels.
-You can add your customized latex syntax analysis logic to support more complicated circumstances.

-It is recommended to decalre all your possible variables in the `prepare` function, and save them in the `doc.pandoc_tex_numbering:dict` object.
-This object will be automatically destroyed after the filter is executed.

 ## Advanced docx Support